- This post contains affiliate links. Read more here.

-The Sport Dog model has reflective logos to make it safer for your dog at night and offers slightly more breathable fabric for outside activity.Buy Now on Amazon for $44.95
+The Sport Dog model has reflective logos to make it safer for your dog at night and is made of more breathable and expandable fabric—a good choice for an active dog.Buy Now on Amazon

-- Distraction: When the anxiety is due to a loud event (thunderstorm or fireworks) create a cocoon of safety and distraction.
-A crate, a room with a white noise machine, a treat or three, and closed blinds and curtains, might help distract them.
-One Redditor wrote of their disappointing trial with the ThunderShirt: “She wouldn’t lay down at all, and was panting and whining worse than when she didn’t have it on.
-It was heartbreaking, and we ended up taking it off and doing what we’ve done for thunderstorms: Putting her in her crate (safe place) in a separate room, with a peanut butter kong, turning up the white noise machine all the way, and waiting it out.”
+- Distraction: When the anxiety is due to a loud event (thunderstorm or fireworks), create a cocoon of safety and distraction.
+A crate, a room with a white noise machine, a treat or three, and closed blinds and curtains might help distract them.

 - Calming Treats: You can try out CBD treats or oils like NaturVet Hemp Chews, which can help calm nerves.
 (See our guide to CBD treats here.)

-- Medicine: Many anxious dog owners report loving Bach’s Rescue Remedy for Pets, a homeopathic solution.
-When all else fails, a vet RX for anti-anxiety meds may help.
+- Medicine: Many anxious dog owners report good results using Bach’s Rescue Remedy for Pets, a homeopathic solution.
+When all else fails, a veterinary prescription for anti-anxiety meds may help.

 Featured Image: Flickr@LauraBernhardt